 Mableton Town Square

 This “pocket park”, nestled on Church Street in the center of the original downtown Mableton, in front of Mableton Elementary School, is one of our newest parks – the Mableton Town Square.
-Created as a part of a long-range master plan for Mableton, aimed at re-imagining Mableton’s historic center, this one-acre space holds great potential.
+Created as a part of a long-range master plan for Mableton, aimed at re-imagining Mableton’s historic center, this one-acre space is a great neighborhood amenity.

-Cobb County has installed a new replacement playground for the previous one at the adjacent Prater Park.
-The master plan for this park has received a 2016 GPTQ award for Context Sensitive Design, and an Honor Award at ACEC GA Engineering Excellence Awards in 2018.
+This park was created at MIC’s request, when the roadwork resulted in this one-acre green space in the heart of historic Mableton.
+Once the property was turned over the the Parks Department, MIC worked with them to invite the community to the “Imagine the Mableton Square” event, where residents contributed their ideas for the park.
+The master plan for this park has received a 2018 GPTQ award for Context Sensitive Design, and an Honor Award at ACEC GA Engineering Excellence Awards in 2018.
 It is an outgrowth of the “Lifelong Mableton Project” via through the Atlanta Regional Commission, as well as a joint project by Cobb County’s Community Development, PARKS and Transportation departments funded by 2011 SPLOST.